tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 ---
-title: "Confirmation Page"
+title: "Confirmation URL"
-linkTitle: "Confirmation Page"
+linkTitle: "Confirmation URL"
 date: 2021-03-29T12:15:57-05:00
 description: >
-  The confirmation page facilitates system-to-system communication, allowing you to receive transaction results and update your inventories, orders, or databases.
+  The confirmation URL facilitates system-to-system communication, allowing you to receive transaction results and update your inventories, orders, or databases.
 weight: 30
 tags: ["subtopic"]
 ---

-This page, invisible to customers, receives data via HTTP POST.
+This URL, invisible to customers, receives data via HTTP POST.
 Notably, if a payer attempts payment retries, a confirmation is generated for each transaction, regardless of whether it's approved or rejected.

-As this page is intended solely for system updates and is not customer-facing, it should not contain any HTML code.
+As this URL is intended solely for system updates and is not customer-facing, it should not contain any HTML code.
 While its implementation is optional, it is highly recommended for ensuring your system accurately reflects transaction outcomes.

-Upon completion of a transaction (whether approved, rejected, or canceled), our platform transmits relevant variables to your confirmation page URL using the HTTP POST method, requiring you to implement server-side logic to capture and process this data according to your chosen programming language.
+Upon completion of a transaction (whether approved, rejected, or canceled), our platform transmits relevant variables to your confirmation URL using the HTTP POST method, requiring you to implement server-side logic to capture and process this data according to your chosen programming language.

 ## Considerations

-* **Disable Authentication:** If your site employs basic access authentication or similar security measures, ensure these are disabled for the confirmation page URL to allow access from PayU.
+* **Disable Authentication:** If your site employs basic access authentication or similar security measures, ensure these are disabled for the confirmation URL to allow access from PayU.
-* **Public IP Address:** The IP address associated with your confirmation page URL must be public.
+* **Public IP Address:** The IP address associated with your confirmation URL must be public.
 Avoid using URLs accessible only from an intranet or localhost.
-* **Valid HTTPS Certificate:** If you are using HTTPS for your confirmation page, you must employ a valid SSL/TLS certificate.
+* **Valid HTTPS Certificate:** If you are using HTTPS for your confirmation URL, you must employ a valid SSL/TLS certificate.
-* **Content Type:** The confirmation page must be configured to handle data in `x-www-form-urlencoded` format.
+* **Content Type:** The confirmation URL must be configured to handle data in `x-www-form-urlencoded` format.
-* **Avoid Specific Security Configurations:** Do not use elliptic curve security certificates or those with the `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` encryption suite for your confirmation page.
+* **Avoid Specific Security Configurations:** Do not use elliptic curve security certificates or those with the `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` encryption suite for your confirmation URL.
-* **Final Transaction Status Reporting:** PayU will only trigger the confirmation page once a transaction reaches a final status (e.g., approved, rejected, or expired).
+* **Final Transaction Status Reporting:** PayU will only trigger the confirmation URL once a transaction reaches a final status (e.g., approved, rejected, or expired).
 You will not receive reports for transactions that are still in progress (waiting for payment or analysis).

 ## Whitelist of IP Addresses for PayU Servers